Zimbabwe to meet Vatican envoy over Catholic bishops' criticism - Zimbabwe Situation

 Ziyambi denied there was a political crisis in Zimbabwe and said it was all social media hype.

-But critics say several activists have been arrested, abducted or tortured for speaking against the government and accuse Mnangagwa of using the COVID-19 pandemic to stifle dissent.
+But critics say several activists have been arrested, abducted or tortured for speaking against the government and accused Mnangagwa of using the COVID-19 pandemic to stifle dissent.

 COMMENTS